 I had since years a 10 liters handlebar bag which was never used (this is the largest size for handlebar bags).

 While it was equipped with a CTS quick attach, I found simpler to add hooks made with aluminium strip 20×2mm to be hanged on the seat top bar.
 These hooks allow easy removal and are screwed in the back plastic reinforcing sheet.
 I may remove the quick attach but as is, the bag can still be used on my upright bike equipped with CTS support.
 The hooks are also used to store the bag in house (wall support made with IKEA kitchen accessory).
+A messenger bag might be more practical, easier to use outside the bike for visits or else, but you shall design a seat support.

 To have a larger bag (18 liters to 25 liters), you need to buy a specialized seat bag for recumbent at a larger cost.
 However, all these bags are don on the back top which in my case might be conflicting with the rear light also located on top of seat back.